Motor Starting - Electronic Soft Start

-Before talking about electronic soft starting, is is worth mentioning that the development of power electronics has and continues to revolutionize that way motors are used and the applications to which they can a applied.
+Before talking about electronic soft starting, is is worth mentioning that the development of power electronics has and continues to revolutionize that way motors are used and applications to which they can be applied.
 You could write books (and some people have) on the application of power electronics to the running and control of motors.
-This is outside the scope of what we are looking at and I will only be talking about the application to starting (and then in only a very general way).
+This is outside the scope of what we are looking at, and I will only be talking about the application to starting (and then in only a very general way).

 While primarily discussing electronic soft starters, lets remember that more advanced devices (variable speed drives for example) have this functionality in-built.